17 Widener Law Review 363 (2011)

 There has been little legal analysis of a right to VSED.
 In this Article, we aim to fill this gap and to clarify the legal status of VSED.
 Specifically, we argue that both contemporaneous and (most) non-contemporaneous decisions for VSED are legally permissible.
 Individuals may refuse nutrition and hydration just as they may refuse other intrusions on their personal autonomy.
 This right is grounded in the common law of battery, statutes, state constitutions, and even the U.S. Constitution.
 Moreover, VSED does not, as many believe, constitute abuse, neglect, or assisted suicide.
 Even ex ante decisions for VSED (exercised through an advance directive or a surrogate decision maker) are legal in most United States jurisdictions.

 Pope, Thaddeus Mason, "Voluntarily Stopping Eating and Drinking: A Legal Treatment Option at the End of Life" (2011).
 Faculty Scholarship.
-Paper 278.
+278.